Sacramento Dog Bite Lawyer

 - Dog Bite Verdicts and Settlements

-About 4.7 million Americans a year are bitten by dogs.
+About 4.7 million Americans a year are bitten by dogs, according to the Centers for Disease Control and Prevention (CDC).
 One in five dog bites results in injuries serious enough for medical attention.
 More than 29,000 reconstructive surgeries related to dog bites are performed annually.
 19 dog breeds contributed to 88 deaths in a recent 3-year period.

 Biters are 6.2 times as likely to be male than female and are 2.6 times as likely to be intact than neutered.
 Biters are 2.8 times as likely to be chained as unchained.
 About 42% of dog bites in 2001 occurred among children aged 14 years and younger; injury rates were highest among children aged 5-9 years and were significantly higher for boys.

 The average cost of a dog bite-related hospital stay was $18,200, approximately 50 percent higher than the average injury-related hospital stay.
 There were four times as many dog bite-related emergency room visits and three times as many hospital stays in rural areas compared to urban areas.
 It’s unusual, but most serious dog bites do occur in rural areas rather than big cities.What to Do After A Dog Bite?